 - Make sure sliding doors or windows have clean tracks to avoid sticking.
 You can use a wire brush to reduce any excess oil on the tracks

-And don’t forget, if you notice anything unusual about your double glazed windows, such as moisture inside the panels, cloudy or misty panes, or anything else, contact your local Cloudy2Clear branch today to see if we can help you.
+And don’t forget, if you notice anything unusual about your double glazed windows, doors or conservatories, such as moisture inside the panels, cloudy or misty panes, or anything else, contact your local Cloudy2Clear branch today to see if we can help you.